katur/blogsite/README.md

   is an author, and restrict editing/deleting to user's own posts.
 - Timestamps are automatically generated for post publication and modification times.
-Post publication time can be overridden to allow for a future publication time.
+Post publication time can be overridden to allow for a future publication time, in which case the post shows only for the author before publication time.
   Modification time is only displayed if it is after publication time.
+  TODO: limit viewing the blog post page to the author only, until after publication.
 - Posts can be tagged with keywords.
 - The number of post views are stored (using Django's session variables, so that multiple views by the same person are rarely recorded).